frank-charbonier/frank-charbonier.github.io/pages/contact.md

 ---
-layout: page
+layout: contact
 title: Contact
 permalink: /contact
 ---

-Test the contact page
+Use the form below to send me a message: